karimelshami/rick-and-morty/README.md

     $ yarn
 ## Start & watch
     $ yarn start
-## Languages & tools & technologies
+## Languages,tools & technologies
-    ### Java Script
+* Javascript
-    ### JSX
+* JSX
-    ### React
+* React
-    ### Redux
+* Redux
-    ### Redux saga
+* Redux saga
-    ### React hooks
+* React hooks
-    ### Redux hooks
-    ### Styled components
+* Styled components
 ## Project description and explanation
-    This project is designed by applying container componant pattern where containers only have buissness logic and componants are just UI presentation.
+* This project is designed by applying container componant pattern, containers only have buissness logic and componants are just UI presentation.
-    This project is modular where every module has its own comonants,state,actions,reducers,apis & sagas,this pattern helps in scaling any project however it was not needed in this project as only one module was used,however its just a good practice for building scalable projects.
+* This project is modular where every module has its own comonants,state,actions,reducers,apis & sagas,this pattern helps in scaling any projec
+* however it was not needed in this project as only one module was used,however its just a good practice for building scalable projects.
 ## Project Tree
 ```
     rick-and-morty